Almost-Optimal Approximation Algorithms for Global Minimum Cut in Directed Graphs

 In this section, we describe the \approxsparsify procedure from \Cref{cl:implementing-a-single-iteration-of-main-algorithm:edge-version}.
 We firstly deal with the easy special case where $i=1$: in this case, the procedure simply lets $G_B$ be the entire graph $G$; it can be easily verified that in this case, selecting $G_B=G$ guarantees that $G_B$ satisfies all four Properties \ref{property:G_B-P1:edge-version}-\ref{property:G_B-P4:edge-version}.

 In \Cref{sec:approx-sparsify-for-i-larger-than-1:edge-version}, we present the formal description and analysis of the procedure \approxsparsify for the case of $i>1$.
-In the remainder of the current section, we present an informal overview of the techniques used in this procedure, and compare them to the techniques used by \cite{CMT25}.
+In the remainder of the current section, we present an informal overview of the techniques used in this procedure, and put them in the context of prior work.

 \paragraph{Overview of Techniques.} Consider an input to \approxsparsify.
 Using standard techniques (that we describe in \Cref{cl:reduction-to-computing-A_B:edge-version}), the problem of computing the graph $G_B$ can be reduced to the problem of computing a set $A_B \subseteq V(G)$ which satisfies two properties, (defined later as Properties \ref{property:A_B-P'1:edge-version} and \ref{property:A_B-P'2:edge-version}): the first property is that $\vol^+_G(A_B) = \Tilde{O}\left(\frac{m}{2^i \cdot \epsilon}\right)$; the second property is that, if there exists a terminal $x^* \in B \cap X^*$ and the good event $\event$ occurred, then there exists an $x^*$-$y^*$ edge-cut $(X,Y)$ in $G$ with $X \subseteq A_B$ and $\vol^+_G(X) \leq 2\nu$, whose value is $w(E_{G}(X,Y)) \leq \left(1 + \frac{i\epsilon}{z}\right)\OPT_{E,y^*}$.
 We use this reduction.
 (Indeed, a vertex-analogue of this reduction is also used by the algorithm of \cite{CMT25}.)
 Thus, the main challenge is computing such a set $A_B \subseteq V(G)$ of vertices.